 5) Yesterday, I learned the need to teach our kids to appreciate gifts they receive.
 “That isn’t what I wanted,” my kid said after opening a Christmas gift.
 Most of us learned gift etiquette from our mom when we were young.
 “You pretend that you love that gift, no matter what,” my mom told me, as her mom probably told her.
 Today I learned to phrase this in such a way that the child’s rationale might view it as more honest.
 “You don’t have to talk about whether you like the gift or not.
 You just say, ‘Oh, thank you so much’ with a bright, shiny smile on your face, and everyone moves on in life.”

 6) Yesterday, I learned that there’s nothing more compelling than a well-placed, succinct disclaimer.
 If I were the owner of a fireworks company, I would test the limits of that theory by placing disclaimers listed all over my creations.
 I would warn my potential customers that this might be the most dangerous firework ever created.
-I know part of the reason we created disclaimers was to protect the company from lawsuits, but they also serve to generate hype and excitement to those who seek dangerous fireworks.
+One part of the reason we think we need disclaimers is to protect the consumer, another is to protect the company from lawsuits, but they also serve to generate hype and excitement to those who seek dangerous fireworks.
 Today, I learned that this principle applies to music, movies, and anything that might lead a parent to warn a child.
 The more we warn, the more exciting the subject of our warnings will appear to the warned.

 8) Yesterday, I learned that some of the times I move out of another person’s way without complaint, regardless if I have the right of way or not.
 Most people cede space in an open area for another to pass.
 Some do not.
 Some walk straight for us, expecting us to cede the space necessary for them to get through, and we can read those signposts as they head our way.
 When we see them coming, we know it’s better to move out of their way.
 Some form of compassion often motivates this decision.